The fractional Laplacian with reflections: Preliminaries

-where $\lambda \geq 0$ and $g$ is a nonnegative or integrable function on $D^c$.
+where \kb{$x\in D$}, $\lambda \geq 0$, and $g$ is a nonnegative or integrable function on $D^c$.
 From the Ikeda--Watanabe formula it is immediate that

-\begin{lem} If $g \in B_b(D^c)$ then $P^\lambda_D g\in C_b(D)$.
-If $g$ is also continuous at $\partial D$, then $P^\lambda_D g$ extends continuously to $\overline D$ and the extension equals $g$ on $\partial D$. \end{lem}
+\begin{lem} If $g \in B_b(D^c)$ then $\mk{H_D(\lambda)} g\in C_b(D)$.
+If $g$ is also continuous at $\partial D$, then $\mk{H_D(\lambda)}g$ extends continuously to $\overline D$ and the extension equals $g$ on $\partial D$. \end{lem}

 \begin{proof} The result is well known, but the following argument is of some interest.
-We have $P_D^0 \one =\one$ on $D$ by \eqref{eq:1}.
-In this case, as a consequence of the continuity of the integrand and the integral in $x\in D$, by Vitali's convergence theorem (see, e.g., \cite[Chapter~22]{MR3644418}), the integrand is uniformly integrable for $x$ in every compact subset of $D$.
-By majorization, also the integrand in \eqref{eq:1mu} is uniformly integrable and thus $P^\lambda_D g\in C_b(D)$.
+We have $\mk{H_D(0)\one_{D^c}} =\kb{\one_D}$ on $D$ by \eqref{eq:1}.
+Therefore, as a consequence of the continuity \mk{(with respect to $x\in D$)} of the integrand \mk{in \eqref{eq:1mu} with $g\equiv 1$ and $\lambda = 0$}, by Vitali's convergence theorem (see, e.g., \cite[Chapter~22]{MR3644418}), the integrand is uniformly integrable for $x$ in every compact subset of $D$.
+By majorization, the integrand in \eqref{eq:1mu} \mk{for general $g$ and $\lambda$} is also uniformly integrable, \mk{so} $\mk{H_D(\lambda)} g\in C_b(D)$.

-Now assume that $g$ is continuous at $\partial \Omega$ and let $x_0\in \partial D$ and $x\in D$.
+Now assume that $g$ is continuous at $\partial \mk{D}$ and let $x_0\in \partial D$ and $x\in D$.
 Taking \eqref{eq:1} into account again, we find

 For arbitrary $\delta>0$ we get